Adding another $20 to your super

-- $20 is equal to approximately five and a half cups of coffee (based on national average of $3.62 in September 2016)
+- $20 is equal to approximately five and a half cups of coffee (based on national average of $3.99 for a latte in 2019)

 - Buy four $15 bottles of wine instead of four $20 bottles and you’ve saved another $20 without forgoing a drop or two.

 - Take lunch to work instead of buying it a couple of times a week and you’ll make $20 a month easily.

 - Pay to download a movie to watch with friends instead of going to the cinema – save at least $10 per ticket plus whatever you spend on nibbles.